kdroukman/ps_support/lenovo/docker_swarm/README.md

 **1)** Download Java Trace agent .jar file from: https://github.com/signalfx/signalfx-java-tracing/releases **2)** Add the .jar file to a location in your container by packaging it into an image:

-Dockerfile (for a basic Spring Pet Clinic applicatoin):
+Dockerfile (for a basic Spring Pet Clinic application):
 ```
 FROM java:8
 COPY ./spring-petclinic/target/ /var/www/java